ChairBeingAlive/ddm/README.md

 ![TitleImage](./doc/00_DDMI_Perspective_I.jpg)

 # Digital Design Methods (DDM)
 This course covers the essential digital tools for contemporary landscape architects.
-And is a re-made version of the previous offerred course under the [same name](https://github.com/girot-ethz/ddm).
+The Fall2022 class is a re-made version of the previous offerred course under the same[name](https://github.com/girot-ethz/ddm).

 The contents of the three-semester series include basic techniques of data collection, transformation and modelling as well as methods for visualisation and verification of designs.